Introduction

 data

-(EditThreadOptions): Options for editing a thread.
+(DeleteChannelOptions): Options for deleting a channel.

 Returns